Jon-Gear/Jon-Gear.github.io/_posts/2025-04-11-year-2-block-c.markdown

 - In-Editor Asset Drag & Drop, Scene Saving/Loading

 ## Detail
-Fire Ant Engine is a custom C++ strategy game engine developed in a team of 7 programmers during my second year at Breda University of Applied Sciences.

 My role focused on the core engine & tools development and rendering features, with major contributions to terrain editing systems and a runtime scene serialization framework.